ibm-ecosystem-engineering/Watson-NLP/MLOps/access/README.md

 ```

 ## Model Packager
 This tool is used to package custom trained models into container images in the same way as are the Watson NLP pretrained models.
+These images can be hosted on a container registry and then specified as init containers of Pods, when serving models on a Kubnernetes or OpenShift cluster.

-It is stored on public [PyPI](https://pypi.org/).
+The tool is stored on public [PyPI](https://pypi.org/).
+To install:
 ```
 pip install watson-embed-model-packager
 ```
+For usage information see the GitHub [repo](https://github.com/IBM/ibm-watson-embed-model-builder).